--Z[@][(type)]segment1[align[]][,segment2[align[]], segmentn[align[]]][= #]range[,range] Q Allocates the segments without taking into account any other use of the address ranges given.
+Syntax -Z[@][(type)]segment1[align[]][,segment2[align[]], segmentn[align[]]][= #]range[,range]

+Ģ Allocates the segments without taking into account any other use of the address ranges given.
 This is useful if you for some reason want the segments to overlap. type Specifies the memory type for all segments if applicable for the target processor.
-If omitted it defaults to UNTYPED. segment1 A list of one or more segments to be linked, separated by commas. , segment2 The segments are allocated in memory in , segmentn the same order as they are listed.
-Appending + nnnn to a segment name increases the amount of memory that XLINK will allocate for that segment by nnnn bytes. align Increases the alignment of the segment, see Specifying the alignment of a segment, page 75. = or # Specifies how segments are allocated: = Allocates the segments so they begin at the start of the specified range (upward allocation).
+If omitted it defaults to UNTYPED. segment1 A list of one or more segments to be , linked, separated by commas. segment2 The segments are allocated in memory in , the same order as they are listed. segmentn Appending + nmm to a segment name increases the amount of memory that XLINK will allocate for that segment by nmm bytes. align Increases the alignment of the segment, see Specifying the alignment of a segment, page 87.

+= or # Specifies how segments are allocated: = Allocates the segments so they begin at the start of the specified range (upward allocation).
 Allocates the segment so they finish at the end of the specified range (downward allocation).
-If an allocation operator (and range) is not specified, the segments will be allocated upwards from the last segment that was linked, or from address 0 if no segments have been linked.

-range start-end The range starting at start and ending at end . [start-end]count+offset Specifies count ranges, where the first is from start to end , the next is from start+offset to end+offset , and so on.
-The +offset part is optional, and defaults to the length of the range. [start-end]/pagesize Specifies the entire range from start to end, divided into pages of size and alignment pagesize.
-Note: The start and end of the range do not have to coincide with a page boundary. start:+size The range starting at start with the length size . [start:+size]count+offse t Specifies count ranges, where the first begins at start and has the length size , the next one begins at start + offset and has the same length, and so on.
-The + offset part is optional, and defaults to the length of the range. [start:+size]/pagesize Specifies the entire range beginning at start and with the length size, divided into pages of size and alignment pagesize.
-Note: The beginning and end of the range do not have to coincide with a page boundary.
+If an allocation operator (and range) is not specified, the segments will be allocated upwards from the last segment that was linked, or from address 0 if no segments have been linked. range start-end The range starting at start and ending at end . [start-end]count+offset Specifies count ranges, where the first is from start to end , the next is from start+offset to end+offset , and so on.
+The +offset part is optional, and defaults to the length of the range. [start-end]/pagesize Specifies the entire range from start to end , divided into pages of size and alignment pagesize .
+Note: The start and end of the range do not have to coincide with a page boundary. start:+size The range starting at $start$ with the length $size$. [start:+size]count+offse t Specifies count ranges, where the first begins at start and has the length size , the next one begins at start + offset and has the same length, and so on.
+The + offset part is optional, and defaults to the length of the range.